Data enrichment part III: determining your target market

 5. Job Level / Seniority

-Determine the prospect’s job level within the company.
+Determine the lead prospect’s job level within the company.
 Are they C-level, executive, director, manager, or an individual contributor?
 Many data providers focus on decision makers and budget owners, so the data quality and coverage for senior people may be much better than other job levels.
 However, if you sell a SaaS product to developers and heavily rely on freemium and free-trial for lead generations, even the IT focused database providers may not have the data you need to reach programmers and system administrators.

 Most data providers have very good coverage for the United States and Canada.
 The coverage is often not as good in Western Europe, and can get even worse in Asia, Australia, South America, Eastern Europe, and the Middle East.
 To solve this issue, there are regional data providers that excel in specific regions outside of North America and Western Europe.
 This is one of the most common reasons why you may need multiple data providers.